contagon/handbook/handbook/20-activities.md

 Funding for most multistake activities comes from the budget funds of the participating stakes.
 Funding for larger activities, such as cultural celebrations associated with temple dedications, may come from area or Church headquarters budgets when approved.

-Stake, multistake, and area activities should comply with Church standards and with Church travel policies (see [20.2.4](20-activities.md#2024-standards); [20.6.24](20-activities.md#20624-travel)).
+Stake, multistake, and area activities should comply with Church standards and with Church travel policies (see [20.2.4](20-activities.md#2024-standards) and [20.6.24](20-activities.md#20624-travel)).
 These activities require effective leadership, careful planning, and adequate resources.

 ### 20.3.2 Stake Activities Committee